Trail Rides in area of San Javier - 2020

 A non refundable 20% payment is requested to confirm a trip date.
 Please first check with us, then go to our

-saddle bags, a spare layer of clothing, camera, water bottle, any personal favorite snack - or lunch if we are
+the saddle bags, a spare layer of clothing, camera, water bottle, any personal favorite snack -or lunch if you are riding

-riding during your normal lunch hour.
-If you are signing up for a full day ride or make a special custom
+during your normal lunch hour.
+If you are signing up for a full day ride or make a special custom arrangement, lunch may

 Mules are Wonderful!
 Mules Rock!
 Mules / Hinnys are a cross between a donkey (burro or burra - female donkey)